rayhon1014/cloudformation-examples/README.md

 # cloudformation-examples

 ## Parameter Definition
 Below are parameter in different types and variations.
+When parameter is defined, it can be referenced using **!Ref**
 ```
 Parameters:
    DomainRoot: